ymanerka/pipeproof/README.md

 C compilers which provably produce correct C code.
 PipeProof itself does not yet contain any verified theorems or processes.
-Nevertheless, we chose Coq to make for easier integration with other formal models written using Coq, and to leave open the possiblity of formally proving the correctness of our PipeProof implementation in the future.
+Nevertheless, we chose Coq to make for easier integration with other formal models written using Coq, and to leave open the possibility of formally proving the correctness of our PipeProof implementation in the future.

-In practice, we are also interested in using PipeProof as a practical tool.
+In practice, we are interested in using PipeProof as a practical tool.
 For this reason, we auto-extract our code from Coq to OCaml (using built-in Coq methodology for doing so), and we compile this code to run natively.
 So far, we have implemented two algorithmic optimizations (Covering Sets and Memoization; please see the PipeProof paper for details) that have significantly improved the runtime of the tool.
-To see how to enable/disable these optimizations, please see the "Basic Usage" section.
+To see how to enable/disable these optimizations, please see the "Basic Usage" section above.

 We intend to optimize further in future work, particularly through a parallel implementation of PipeProof's algorithm, which is